 Note: If you get an error message, make sure that your hosting setup allows you to create addon domains …

 (Contact your web host if you get error messages)

-You can also remove an addon domain using the cPanel Addon Domains panel.
+You can also remove addon domains using the cPanel Addon Domains function.

-To delete your addon domain, go to the Addon Domains > Modify Addon Domain panel, select the addon domain you would like to delete and click Remove …
+To delete an addon domain, go to the Addon Domains > Modify Addon Domain section, select the addon domain you want to delete and click Remove …

 You will be asked to confirm your deletion …